mhkeller/layercake/src/content/guide/00-introduction.md

 ### Layer components

 The only components the Layer Cake module exports are `LayerCake` and those layout components, everything else that actually draws your chart is up to you to create.
 Inside those layer components you can access the scales and other values derived from your data.
-You do this with Svelte's [`getContext`](https://svelte.dev/docs/svelte/svelte#getContext) function.
+You do this with the `getLayerCakeContext` function exported from `layercake`.

 Here's an example starting with a similar `App.svelte` file to the example above.
 We're creating a scatter chart in SVG.